An interesting study into how hypnosis primes the brain for positive, permanent change across the brain-body axis.

 Jan 31, 2023

-Hypnosis is Finally Being Studied by the Scientific Community!
+Hypnosis is Finally Being Studied by the Scientific Community

 Science tends to avoid what it cannot fully understand, prove, or replicate within measurable parameters.
-The mystery surrounding hypnosis—combined with concerns about its potential misuse—has kept it largely unexamined by the scientific community.
+The mystery surrounding hypnosis, combined with concerns about its potential misuse, has kept it largely unexamined by the scientific community.

-"(Hypnosis is) a very powerful means of changing the way we use our minds to control perception and our bodies."
+"Hypnosis is a very powerful means of changing the way we use our minds to control perception and our bodies."
+David Spiegel, MD, Professor and Associate Chair of Psychiatry and Behavioural Sciences, Stanford University

 Exploring the Science of Hypnosis